 Carroll: When do you go live with this podcast?

-Carroll: Ok, the last profile will appear next Wednesday.
+Carroll: Okay, the last profile will appear next Wednesday.

 And so Jill Harth is the last.
 You will not believe how many times he assaulted her.
 It is incredible.
 She’s the first woman to publicly come forward.

 Pope: What has been your sense of how these pieces have landed?

 Carroll: I have no idea.
 Everybody went nuts for it on Twitter.
 But that’s a sliver.
 I don’t know.
 Do you have any idea?

 Pope: I do.
 My idea is that they haven’t landed like they should have.
 And that’s no criticism of the Atlantic, or their efforts, or certainly of what you’ve done.
 But I just think it speaks to what we talked about earlier, which is the receptivity that people have with this, and this sense in the news cycle that We know this, right?
 What can you tell us that we don’t know?

 I think it’s a huge flaw in the way we frame stories and the media attention span.

 This is a very weird example to bring in, but if you look at how the New York Times has approached Trump and taxes—that’s a boring story.
 We know he’s a shady businessman, but they just sort of kept at it again and again.
 They packaged it, and they’ve just been relentless.
 They haven’t really cared whether, in the short term, a lot of people click on it, because they know that it’s the right thing to do.
 And I think the same thing applies here.
 Like, you just have to keep on it.
 Again and again and again.

 Carroll: Thank you, Kyle.
 I like that analogy because I’m a big fan of the Trump taxes.
 It was relentless every day.
 And you’re right, that packaging in the various parts was brilliant.

 People think they know.
 But honestly, they don’t know what he actually has done.
 They have no idea.